friendly-bits/geoip-shell/Documentation/NOTES.md

 ## **Notes**
 1) The suite uses RIPE as the default source for ip lists.
 RIPE is a regional registry, and as such, is expected to stay online and free for the foreseeable future.
 However, RIPE may be fairly slow in some regions.
 For that reason, I implemented support for fetching ip lists from ipdeny. ipdeny provides aggregated ip lists, meaning in short that there are less entries for same effective geoip blocking, so the machine which these lists are installed on has to do less work when processing incoming connection requests.
 All ip lists the suite fetches from ipdeny are aggregated lists.

 2) The scripts intended as user interface are: **-install**, **-uninstall**, **-manage** (also called by running '**geoip-shell**' after installation) and **check-ip-in-registry.sh**.
 The -manage script saves the config to a file and implements coherence checks between that file and the actual firewall state.
 While you can run the other scripts individually, if you make changes to firewall geoip rules, next time you run the -manage script it may insist on reverting those changes since they are not reflected in the config file.
 The **-backup** script can be used individually.
-By default, it creates a backup before every action you apply to the firewall.
+By default, it creates a backup after every successful action you apply to the firewall.
 If you encounter issues, you can use it with the 'restore' command to restore the firewall to its previous state.
 It also restores the config, so the -manage script will not mind.

 3) Geoip blocking, as well as automatic list updates, is made persistent via cron jobs: a periodic job running by default on a daily schedule, and a job that runs at system reboot (after 30 seconds delay).
 Either or both cron jobs can be disabled (run the *install script with the -h option to find out how, or read [DETAILS.md](/Documentation/DETAILS.md)).